aposin/openinsuranceplatform/CODING_MANIFEST.md

 bang-commits"), to this project's repositories.

 As we are currently trying to optimize our workflow and keep this project running, this PUSH phase continues until we have cleaned up some technical issues.
 After that we will switch to the standard Git Pull workflow model.
-In this target szenario, every commit will be related to issue(s) and/or pull request(s) and thereby much more transparent.
+In this target szenario, every commit will be related to issue(s) and/or pull request(s) and thereby be much more transparent.

 The following chapter mainly describes the target __PULL__ scenario.
-Even if we are not yet in the PULL scenario, of course we we will try to accept and handle contributions, even though it means higher manual effort for our maintainers.
+Even if we are not yet in the PULL scenario, of course we will try to accept and handle contributions, even though it means higher manual effort for our maintainers.

 ## 1. How we work
 ### 1.1 Branches